Passing Through (1977 film): Release

-Though it's now considered a landmark of American independent cinema, Passing Through cannot be seen anywhere but a movie theater, and even then only very rarely.
+Though it is now considered a landmark of American independent cinema, Passing Through cannot be seen outside of rare screenings by the director.
+Additionally, the film has not been released on home video.

 When Clark made a personal appearance at a retrospective of his work at The Museum of Modern Art in 2022, he was asked why Passing Through could only be seen through theatrical exhibitions.
-Clark indicated he liked keeping it that way so that the film would be seen in the right format and with a communal audience.
-He also expressed his disappointment in how films often looked on home video formats, and he emphasized he didn't want the film to be compromised in similar fashion.
+Clark stated that he wanted to keep it that way so that the film would be seen in the right format and with a communal audience.
+He also expressed his disappointment at how films often look on home video formats, and he emphasized he did not want the film to be compromised in similar fashion.
 Clark added he was under no commercial pressure to make more money through home distribution as the film had been self-financed.

 That same year, Peter Lucas, who established the Houston Museum of Fine Arts program Jazz on Film, reiterated Clark's statements, adding that Passing Through was not likely to get a physical release nor a release on a streaming network.

 Screenings for Passing Through typically come from a 16mm print or from a DCP made from a digital preservation courtesy of the UCLA Film & Television Archive.